Keep your Savings in Store with Solar Battery Storage

 The average Palmetto homeowner saves more than $18,000 over 25 years by going solar.
 Resources are precious.
 Why waste yours?

 What is solar energy storage?
 How does it work?

-When you add storage to your solar power system, any excess energy produced by your solar array is automatically routed to a battery designed to safely capture and store the energy.
-Depending on the battery you choose, this may require the addition of an inverter that will convert the direct current (DC) power produced by your solar array into alternating current (AC) power for storage and use in your home.
+When you add a homge energy storage battery to your solar power system, any excess energy produced by your solar array is automatically routed to a battery designed to safely capture and store the energy.
+Depending on the storage battery you choose, this may require the addition of an inverter that will convert the direct current (DC) power produced by your solar array into alternating current (AC) power for storage and use in your home.
 Palmetto is partnered with Tesla Powerwall to offer homeowners a fully-integrated AC battery system, also called “solar-plus-storage”, in which power is converted from DC to AC within the battery itself (no inverter required).
 Once your solar battery is integrated with your solar power system, you can access stored power whenever the amount of energy being produced by your solar array falls below the amount of energy being used in your home.
 If your home is connected to the grid, this means increased energy independence - the power you produce during the day can keep your lights on at night.
-If your home is not connected to the grid, solar storage is the only way to maintain power in your home when it’s not being produced by your solar array.
+If your home is not connected to the grid, a solar energy battery storage is the only way to maintain power in your home when it’s not being produced by your solar array.